Which of the following is a mixture? | Study Prep in Pearson+

-Understand the difference between a pure substance and a mixture.
-A pure substance has a fixed composition and distinct chemical properties, while a mixture contains two or more substances physically combined without fixed proportions.
+Step 1: Understand the difference between a pure substance and a mixture.
+A pure substance has a fixed composition and distinct properties, while a mixture contains two or more substances physically combined, each retaining its own properties.

-Identify pure substances in the list: Pure water (H\_2O) and carbon dioxide (CO\_2) are pure substances because each consists of only one type of molecule with a fixed chemical formula.
+Step 2: Identify the nature of each option: NaCl (sodium chloride) is an ionic compound, O2 (oxygen) is a diatomic molecule, and H2O (water) is a molecular compound.
+All three are pure substances with fixed compositions.

-Recognize that brass is an alloy, which is a solid mixture of two or more metals (usually copper and zinc).
-Since its components are physically combined and not chemically bonded in fixed ratios, brass is a mixture.
+Step 3: Recognize that air is a combination of different gases such as nitrogen, oxygen, carbon dioxide, and others, physically mixed together without chemical bonding, making it a mixture.

-Consider air, which is a mixture of gases such as nitrogen, oxygen, carbon dioxide, and others.
-These gases are physically combined and can vary in proportion, making air a mixture.
+Step 4: Conclude that among the options, air is the only mixture because it consists of multiple components physically combined, unlike the other pure substances listed.

-Conclude that among the options, brass and air are mixtures, while pure water and carbon dioxide are pure substances.
+Step 5: Remember that mixtures can be homogeneous (uniform composition, like air) or heterogeneous (non-uniform composition), and air is an example of a homogeneous mixture.

 Watch next